logo

 Three of a Kind: Three aces or kings, split, placing ace or king in low hand and the pair in high hand.
 All other three of a kind should be played in high hand and two highest cards as the low hand.

 Straights and Flushes: This should be high hand, and remaining two cards as low hand.
-These two rankings are easy to overlook, so check for these two hands first before developing a second-hand strategy.
+These 2 rankings are easy to overlook, so check for these 2 hands first before developing a strategy.

 Full House: Three of a kind in high hand, and high pair as low hand--easy split and decision here.